gdavisnz/blog/content/posts/saa-c03/index.md

 The course took me about 3 weeks to complete.

 After the course, I went through the **AWS Certified Solutions Architect Associate Practice Exams SAA-C03 2023 by Tutorials Dojo**.
 These practice exams came in various formats.
-Some were timed like the real exam, some allowed you to review your answers straight away once you answered a question, and some were bundled to be specific about a topic, i.e., EC2.
+Some were timed like the real exam, some allowed you to review your answers straight away once you answered a question, and some were bundled to be specific about a topic.

 I completed all the topic-specific exams using their attached cheat sheets.
 When I got questions wrong, this helped me study a specific AWS service.
-Then, I completed all the exams where I could review my answers straight away.
+Then I completed all the exams where I could review my answers straight away.
 These were great because they provided a very good summary afterward.
 Not only did they give the correct answer with a thorough explanation, but they also went through every wrong answer with an explanation of why it was wrong.

 I then did **Practice Exams | AWS Certified Solutions Architect Associate by Stephane Maarek & Abhishek Singh**.
 These were 6 exams with 65 questions each.
 I treated these like the real exams and revisited topics when I identified any areas I was struggling with.